-Great streets are everywhere and your hotel front desk can point you in the right direction.
-If you're staying in the Old Quarter, you can walk everywhere.
+Great streets are everywhere, and your hotel front desk can point you in the right direction.
+If you're staying in the Old Quarter, you can walk around.
 Don't Miss Phang.

 Shopping in the Old Quarter of Hanoi